curl/everything-curl/protocols-protocols.md

 for specific protocols.
 The protocol specs we follow are RFCs put together and published by IETF.

-Some protocols are not properly documented in a final RFC, like for example SFTP for which our implementation is based on an internet-draft that isn't even the last available one.
+Some protocols are not properly documented in a final RFC, like, for example, SFTP for which our implementation is based on an Internet-draft that isn't even the last available one.

 Protocols are, however, spoken by two parties and like in any given